jpabadir/pace-c/meeting-minutes/team-minutes/jan27th-team-minutes.md

 - (Katrina will double check) When admins sign up, they fill in their information and then someone from mentormatch.com will review and decline/accept their invitation
 - For now anyone can sign up as an admin
 - After the user logs in, the user will be directed to a mentor
+- Katrina will also write what she thinks the admin page should look like (optional)
+- JP will deal with repeated files
 -

 ### Current Week Tasks: